 |CISC 5900||Information Fusion||3|

-All courses that can apply to the M.S. in Data Science have the DATA attribute code.
+All courses that can apply to the M.S. in Data Science as electives have the DATA attribute code.

 Computer and Data Science courses